Ettl vs Ttl Flash

 All of the jargon used in flash photography can be difficult for to understand.
 Knowing what acronyms means will make it easier to understand the technical aspects of using a camera flash.

 TTL stands for Through-the-Lens, and applies to several camera features.
-The most notible are what you see when you look into a viewfinder and for light metering.
+The most notable features are that you see through the lens when you look into a viewfinder and light is also metered that way.

 SLRs, DSLRs, and digital mirrorless cameras allow you to see the frame that will be captured through the lens.
 This is not the case with a rangefinder camera, such as Leica film cameras.